 If you want a more traditional folded or laminated Maui map, I recommend Frankos Maui maps with their unique descriptions and tips written right on the map.

-You can purchase this Maui map at the Mail Order Hawaii site for $6.
+You can purchase this Maui map at the Mail Order Hawaii website (opens up a new window in your web browser).

 • Read and print my freeRoad to Hana Guide page for the best stops and the mile markers so you can find those best stops.